jgramoll/terraform-provider-jenkins/README.md

 ### Importer ###

-go run ./importer -job="Name of your Job"
+go run ./importer --job "Name of your Job" --output my_tf_dir

 1. Ensures each resource has a valid id
 1. Outputs terraform code to match the job